-2.5.
-COMMITMENT OF YINGSHENG (MYANMAR) COMPANY LIMITED
+2.4.
+COMMITMENT OF BO DA (MYANMAR) FASHION COMPANY LIMITED

-Yingsheng (Myanmar) Company Limited has made the commitments and responsible for the preservation of the environment at and around the area of project site.
+Bo Da (Myanmar) Fashion Company Limited has made the commitments and responsible for the preservation of the environment at and around the area of project site.
 In addition to this, it shall carry out as per instructions made by Ministry of MONREC in which to conduct an EMP which describe the measure to be taken for preventing, mitigation and monitoring significant environment impacts resulting from the implementation and operation of proposed project or business or activity has to be prepared and submitted and to perform activities in accordance with this EMP and be abided by the environment policy, Environmental Conservation Law and other environmental related rules and procedures.

-- The accuracy and completeness of the EMP, - That the EMP has been prepared in strict compliance with applicable laws including this Procedure - That the Project will at all times comply fully with the commitments, mitigation measures, and plans in the EMP Report. - Monitoring the factory area operations according to EMP and Environmental Monitoring Plan (EMOP) and Submitting environmental monitoring reports to ECD frequency less then every 6 months.
+- a) The accuracy and completeness of the EMP, - b) That the EMP has been prepared in strict compliance with applicable laws including this Procedure - c) That the Project will at all times comply fully with the commitments, mitigation measures, and plans in the EMP Report.